 You can see Van der Pol’s equation, and some extra detail about its history and behaviour, in the next link.
 Essentially, the equation describes a linear oscillator modified by a nonlinear damping effect.
 The coefficient of this nonlinear term determines the details of the behaviour.
 If it is zero, the system is just a linear oscillator with a single singular point at the origin in the phase plane, which is a centre as expected for an undamped oscillator.
 But when this nonlinear coefficient is positive, that centre turns into an unstable spiral so that any trajectory starting near the origin spirals outwards.
 But it doesn’t continue outwards: instead, it tends to towards a closed loop in the phase plane, in other words a periodic solution or limit cycle.
 Furthermore, any trajectory starting outside that limit cycle spirals inwards towards it.
 The limit cycle is an attractor for (almost) every trajectory.

 Figure 1 shows some examples, for different values of the nonlinear coefficient.
 In each case four trajectories are shown: two in red starting inside the limit cycle, and two in black starting outside it.
 The same four starting points are used in every case.
 The limit cycle and its “attractor” behaviour is very clear.
 The shape of the limit cycle changes with the value of the coefficient.
 What this means for the waveform of displacement of the oscillator is shown in Fig. 2, for the same four cases.
 When the coefficient is small, the limit cycle is almost an ellipse and the waveform is almost sinusoidal (after a starting transient).
 As the coefficient grows, the waveform changes shape.
-It gradually acquires sharp corners, which inevitably mean that the periodic solution has a significant mixture of higher harmonics in its Fourier series.
+It gradually acquires sharp corners, which inevitably means that the periodic solution has a significant mixture of higher harmonics in its Fourier series.
 The frequency of the self-excited vibration also changes, getting lower as the coefficient increases, as is clear in the lower row of plots in Fig. 2.

 We can now look at an example relating more directly to musical instruments.
 The discussion will be phrased in terms of a clarinet, but really the description to be given here would apply in general terms to any reed instrument: saxophone, oboe, reed organ pipe or whatever.
 Figure 3 shows a sketch of the mouthpiece end of a clarinet.
 The main tube of the instrument is an acoustic duct with internal resonances of the kind we met back in Section 4.2.
 The tube has tone-holes bored through it: the player can cover some or all of these using fingertips or key mechanisms, to modify the frequencies of the internal acoustic resonances.
 In a clarinet the tube is usually made of wood or plastic, in instruments like the saxophone it would be made of metal.
 These different material choices make very little difference to us here, because they all result in a tube that is essentially rigid.
 All the important action takes place in the air inside the tube.

 At the mouthpiece, a flexible reed is attached to the tube.
 The player puts this part in their mouth, and blows.
 What happens then is a matter of common empirical experience.
 If the player blows very gently, the only sound is a bit of rushing wind noise associated with the turbulent air flow through the mouthpiece into the tube.
 But if the player gradually increases the blowing pressure, at a certain point the instrument will “light up” and start to produce a musical note.
 If the blowing pressure is increased further, the tone quality of the note changes (and perhaps the pitch changes a little as well).
-The sound tends to get brighter with higher blowing pressure.
+The sound tends to get louder and brighter with higher blowing pressure.
 But if the blowing pressure is increased too far, the instrument “chokes up” and the sound stops.

 This sequence of events can be understood in a simple way.
 We can suppose that the player simply provides a constant pressure in their mouth, called $p_0$ in Fig. 3.
 But just inside the mouthpiece there will be a time-varying pressure which we can call $p(t)$: this is the quantity we would like to understand, since it is responsible for the sound of the instrument.
 There is a second time-varying quantity we need to think about: this is the flow rate of air from the player’s mouth, through the mouthpiece and into the tube.
 We will call this $v(t)$, to describe the volume flow rate (in cubic metres per second if we wanted to put a number to it).